How many pictures will you take during our wedding?

 One thing that digital allows for is the ability to take many pictures.
 This means, when in doubt, take the picture.
 Once a wedding is done, I will upload the images and edit and select the best images to pass on to you and post on-line.
 On average you can expect 50-75 images per hour of photography.

 How will I view and order my photos on-line?

-You can get to your gallery and my storefront by clicking on the "Order Prints" tab above.
+You can get to your gallery and my storefront by clicking on the "Client Galleries" tab above.
 Pictures can even be shared to Facebook or Pinterest right from the gallery.
 From this storefront you can also order prints & other products.
 They will then be processed at a professional photo lab and sent to you.
 Please allow roughly 2 weeks for delivery.
 Perhaps more during the end of November & December.